crate/cratedb-guide/docs/integrate/collectd/tutorial-telegraf.md

 collectd is not available per OCI image, so either install standalone, or use these instructions for building an OCI to invoke on Docker or Podman.
-Store this file under the name `Dockername`, then invoke the command displayed below.
+Store this file under the name `Dockerfile`, then invoke the command displayed below.

 :::{literalinclude} Dockerfile